phpdev-uk/configuration-management-ansible/workshop/notes.md

 description of what the playbook does.

 The third line is the node on which the playbook will run.
-This can be set to an individual node, as is the case here, or a group.
+This can be set to an individual node or a group.
+Here we have used the special group `all`, which corresponds to all the hosts available to Ansible.

 The fourth and fifth lines tells Ansible to 'become' the `root` user when connecting to the node, as most of the tasks will require root